renovatebot/renovate/docs/usage/dependency-pinning.md

 - Update only on weekends?
 This way you update packages at most once per week, _and_ your CI build runners are likely to be idle anyway
 - Update daily, but between hours like midnight and 5am?
 That way notifications don't pop up in people's feed while they're working, _and_ you also get the benefit of not tying up build machines when developers need to use them

+To learn all about controlling Renovate schedule, read the [key concepts, scheduling](https://docs.renovatebot.com/key-concepts/scheduling/) docs.
+TODO confirm that link is correct!

 ### Grouping related packages